Magnetic helicity fluxes from triple correlators: Implications of the obtained fluxes

 \section{Implications of the obtained fluxes}

 We write the total helicity flux $\vec{F}^T$ in \Eq{eq: dhbdt with nonlocal simplified} as a sum of a diffusive flux $\vec{F}^D$, random advective flux $\vec{F}^{RA}$, advective flux $\vec{F}^A$ and NV flux $\vec{F}^{NV}$.
-The inclusion of the nonlocal terms has changed the coefficients of these fluxes, but left their qualitative forms as earlier.
 The terms which involve $h^bh^c$ also contribute to these fluxes.
 We note that the terms which involve the density $\rho$ arise from the small-scale Lorentz force.
 We now discuss these fluxes in turn.